 As an educator, Sean has been on faculty for the New York Summer Music Festival, the St. Claire School for Strings based out of Dunedin, New Zealand, and will be returning to Dakota Chamber Music for his fourth season.

 Sean’s composition stems from the desire to continue pushing where tonality and rhythm can go without abandoning melody.
 Sean has been commissioned by groups including the MSU String Ensemble, the Bismarck-Mandan Symphony Orchestra, Freya Quartet, and the Fresh Ink music series.
-Most recently, Sean was awarded a commission from the Pittsburgh New Music Ensemble to be premiered in July 2013.
+Most recently, Sean was awarded a commission from the Pittsburgh New Music Ensemble, which premiered in July 2013.

 Upcoming studio projects include Symbiotic’s first full scale album The Ghost & Mister Able; Freya String Quartet’s innovative album, Freya Plugged In; and a collaboration with violinist Sandro Leal-Santiestiban featuring Sean’s first four solo violin sonatas.
 For more information about Sean’s works or Symbiotic, visit his artist page here.